Dr. Kim Krueger

 The PA program joins St. Scholastica's School of Health Sciences which includes physical therapy, occupational therapy, health informatics and information management, social work, athletic training, and exercise physiology.
 In addition, the College's School of Nursing is one of the largest in the state.

-"St. Scholastica has already embraced this educational approach," Kruger said, "which makes my coming here feel like such a good fit...Collaboration is what primary care is all about."
+"St. Scholastica has already embraced this educational approach," Kruger said.
+“Collaboration is what primary care is all about."

-The department plans to admit 24 students per year, with prospective students able to begin applying in the spring of 2015.
-St. Scholastica will apply for provisional accreditation through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
-In the event that ARC-PA does not award provisional accreditation, students will not be accepted into the program for a 2016 start.
+The department plans to admit 28 students per year, with prospective students able to begin applying in the spring of 2016.
+St. Scholastica is applying for provisional accreditation through the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+In the event that ARC-PA does not award provisional accreditation, students will not be accepted into the program for a 2017 start.
 For more information go to css.edu/PA.